 Exceptions Who to contact Data protection Any complaints relating to how a data protection matter has been handled should first be referred for internal review to our Data Protection Officer.
 If you remain unhappy with our response, you may complain to the Information Commissioner's Office.
 Staff grievances Complaints from staff and former staff will be dealt with under our internal grievance procedures.
-Staff conduct Complaints about staff conduct will be dealt with under our internal disciplinary procedures, if appropriate.
+Staff conduct Complaints about staff will be dealt with under our internal disciplinary procedures, if appropriate.
 Complainants will not be informed of any disciplinary action taken against a staff member as a result of a complaint.
+However, the complainant will be notified that the matter is being addressed.
 This procedure cannot, therefore, be used to seek any form of redress from or in relation to an individual member of staff.
-Matters requiring investigation under other policies If a matter requires investigation under another policy (e.g. health and safety or medical support), it will be handled under that policy rather than as a complaint.
 Whistleblowing We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
 Please refer to our Whistleblowing policy .
 The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers in education who do not want to raise matters direct with their employer.
 Referrals can be made at: www.education.gov.uk/contactus .
 Provision of third party services Complaints about services which are delivered by third parties (e.g. catering) should be addressed to the appropriate organisation and dealt with under their complaints procedures.
 Please contact the academy office if you need details of who to get in touch with.